MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 The Dynamics 365 Manufacturing Accelerator combines standard Dynamics 365 entities with customized entities to make it easier to build solutions.
 This section describes some of the forms, views, and dashboards that demonstrate the new entities and the data model.

 The initial access request from a registration form is to initiate the conversation with a manufacturing organization regarding the intent to be a new supplier of parts or products.
-The accelerator includes an extensible model for manufacturing organization to enable Azure Active Directory authentication or replace this with any other authentication type:
+The accelerator includes an extensible model for a manufacturing organization to enable Azure Active Directory authentication or replace this with any other authentication type.

-The portal experience focuses on supporting two personas, a business development manager from a potential new supplier and the supplier IT administration team.
-If you are  seeking to be a new supplier then you start a new registration process.
-However, if you are currently an existing supplier and would like to get your development team connected you can do so via API data integration through the portal.
+The portal experience focuses on supporting two personas, a business development manager from a potential new supplier and the supplier's IT administration team.
+If you are  seeking to be a new supplier, then you start a new registration process.
+However, if you are currently an existing supplier and would like to get your development team connected, you can do so via API data integration through the portal.

-The model driven experience focuses on the manufacturers administrative needs and where the procurement department largely manage the suppliers.
+The model-driven experience focuses on the manufacturer's administrative needs and the procurement department largely manages the suppliers.

-This section provides examples of the forms and dashboards that demonstrate the entities in the data model for the Accelerator.
+This section provides examples of the forms and dashboards that demonstrate the entities in the data model for this accelerator.

 ## New supplier registration

 The supplier management functionality of the portal will allow new suppliers to access the site.
-Just select **Register**  to apply as a new supplier and to proceed with the approval process.
+To apply as a new supplier and to proceed with the approval process, the supplier selects **Register**.

 > [!div class="mx-imgBorder"]
 > ![Supplier management screen](media/mfg-supplier-mgmt-screen.png "Supplier management screen")

-After you select **Register**, the supplier will need to fill out the basic information on a registration form to begin the approval process, as shown here:
+After they select **Register**, they fill out the basic information on a registration form to begin the approval process.

 > [!div class="mx-imgBorder"]
 > ![Supplier information screen](media/mfg-supplier-info-screen.png "Supplier information screen")

-Model driven app
+Model-driven app
-The manufacturing organization reviews, and can approve or reject the new supplier’s request.
+The manufacturing organization reviews the form, and can approve or reject the new supplier’s request.

 > [!div class="mx-imgBorder"]
 > ![Supplier request screen](media/mfg-review-request.png "Supplier request screen")

-Upon approval, supplier receives an invitation link in email to complete the onboarding process.
+Upon approval, the supplier receives an invitation link in email to complete the onboarding process.

 > [!div class="mx-imgBorder"]
 > ![Supplier invitation screen](media/mfg-invite.png "Supplier invitation screen")

 ## Dashboard

-Here are some of the available standard predefined dashboard information.
-This view shows the status of specific suppliers functions:
+Here is some of the available standard, predefined dashboard information.
+This view shows the status of a specific supplier's functions.

 > [!div class="mx-imgBorder"]
 > ![Supplier dashboard screen](media/mfg-dashboard.png "Supplier dashboard screen")

 ## Supplier qualification

-Once approved the supplier can easily onboard within the portal.
-Select **Supplier Onboarding**, and then select **Continue**.
+Once approved, the supplier can easily onboard within the portal.
+They select **Supplier Onboarding**, and then select **Continue**.

 > [!div class="mx-imgBorder"]
 > ![Getting started screen](media/mfg-getting-started.png "Getting started screen")

-Now, the new approved supplier can add additional information about their company.
+Now, the newly approved supplier can add additional information about their company.
 They can also update their information later.

 > [!div class="mx-imgBorder"]
 > ![Supplier detail screen](media/mfg-supplier-detail-screen.png "Supplier detail screen")